 Remember that you must evaluate everyone with the same standards.

 That means if you hired another employee with a misdemeanor on their record, rejecting this person may be unlawful discrimination, especially if they fall into an EEOC-protected category.
 Learn more about these laws here—and keep in mind your state may have additional regulations and laws around employment discrimination.

 If you believe you’re unlikely to hire a candidate because of their background check results, the FTC requires you to provide written notice before you officially make your decision.
 In addition, you must provide a copy of the background report you used and the pamphlet “A Summary of Your Rights Under the Fair Credit Reporting Act.”

 That gives the person a chance to tell you if there are inaccuracies that may change your decision.

-For example, perhaps the background check service mistook Erika A. Cruz, aged 46, for Erika A. Cruz, aged 35—and all the information is incorrect.
+For example, perhaps the background check service mistook Erika A. Smith, aged 46, for Erika A. Smith, aged 35—and all the information is incorrect.